thehimel/lawyers/README.md

 - whitenoise - to server static files by running collecstatic in heroku
 - django-cleanup - to delete files when user updates a filefield
 - django-multiselectfield - to allow users select multiple choices
+- django-countries - to show countries as dropdown list

 ## Getting Started
 Create and activate virtual env with Miniconda and install dependencies.